john32b/winmt/readme.md

 - Needs  **NodeJS** to run. (https://nodejs.org)

-- :grey_exclamation: This is an **advanced** tool :grey_exclamation: - Meant for power users who know what they are doing.
+- ☢️ This is an **advanced** tool ☣️ - Meant for power users who know what they are doing.

-- :heavy_exclamation_mark: **USE AT YOUR OWN RISK** :heavy_exclamation_mark: - I am not responsible if your system crashes​ or stops working.
+- ⚠️ **USE AT YOUR OWN RISK** ⚠️ - I am not responsible if your system crashes​ or stops working.